sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Learning Management System (Application Component)

-A software platform or application that facilitates the administration, delivery, and tracking of educational or training programs, often including course materials, assessments, and learner progress tracking.
+**Learning Management System:** A software platform or application that facilitates the administration, delivery, and tracking of educational or training programs, often including course materials, assessments, and learner progress tracking.

 ```{list-table}
 :header-rows: 1